zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    including separators in the result and the number of times to split.

-   :str: The string to split.
+   :param str: The string to split.

-   :re: The pattern describing the element separator in *str*.
+   :param re: The pattern describing the element separator in *str*.

-   :incl_sep: A flag indicating whether to include the separator matches in the
+   :param incl_sep: A flag indicating whether to include the separator matches in the
              result (as in :zeek:id:`split_string_all`).

-   :max_num_sep: The number of times to split *str*.
+   :param max_num_sep: The number of times to split *str*.

    :returns: An array of strings where, if *incl_sep* is true, each two